 Expect the Switch to be cheaper than the Wii U was.
 A safe guess would be in the $200-$300 range, possibly with multiple SKUs.
 If the Super Mario platformer (or any other game) we saw in the October Switch trailer is packed in with the system, we could see the price tilting more toward $300.

 What Nintendo absolutely cannot do is overprice the system, like what happened with the 3DS launch.
 But I think that lesson has been learned.
 If the Switch is over $300 without some sort of pack-in game, many will be shocked.

 2. Third-Party Support

 Nintendo has grown to be one of the biggest video game publishers in the world, and they're expanding and getting bigger.
 But they can't do it alone.
-Third-party support is essential to any successful system.
+They need third-party support.

-The #WiiU was missing this critical element, but with Switch's portability, Nintendo may have finally found a way to harness third-party support for their handheld systems and bring it to a home console.
+The #WiiU's third-party support was paltry, but with Switch's portability, Nintendo may have finally found a way to harness third-party support for their handheld systems and bring it to a home console.

 The general vibe about Switch from third-party developers has been positive so far.
 Even Bethesda and Take-Two have voiced their support for the system.
 Whether that turns into actual games for Switch remains to be seen.
 It's up to Nintendo to make Switch a system developers can't resist making games for.
 Which is why number three is so critical.....